chknd1nner/PrivateFork/docs/prd.md

 - **Language/Framework:** The application will be built natively for macOS using Swift and SwiftUI.
 - **Core Logic (MVP):** The initial version will wrap and execute standard command-line git operations.
 It will not use a native Git library.
 - **Authentication (MVP):** GitHub API access will be handled via a user-provided Personal Access Token (PAT).
-OAuth is out of scope for the MVP.
+OAuth is out of scope for the MVP but planned for future implementation to enable CLI operation.
 - **Secure Storage:** The GitHub PAT must be stored securely in the native macOS Keychain.
 - **Development Model:** The application will be implemented by an LLM coding assistant, under the direction of a user with no prior Swift coding experience.
 This implies that code must be clear, conventional, and well-documented.
 - **Scope Limitation:** The utility is intended exclusively for creating private forks of **public** GitHub repositories.

 ## **Epic List**

-* **Epic 1: Core Private Fork Utility:** Deliver a fully functional macOS application that reliably performs the private fork operation via both a GUI and a CLI, including secure credential storage and clear user feedback.
+* **Epic 1: Core Private Fork Utility:** Deliver a fully functional macOS application that reliably performs the private fork operation via a GUI, including secure credential storage and clear user feedback.
+CLI operation deferred to future epic with OAuth integration.

 ## **Epic 1 Core Private Fork Utility**

 The goal of this epic is to deliver the complete MVP.
-This includes the foundational project setup, the user interface for both the main action and settings, secure credential handling, and the core automation logic accessible from both the GUI and a command-line interface.
+This includes the foundational project setup, the user interface for both the main action and settings, secure credential handling, and the core automation logic accessible from the GUI.
+CLI operation will be implemented in a future epic alongside OAuth integration.

 ### **Story 1.1 Project Foundation and Setup**